ImAtomiskk/asahim5/README.md

 Apple M5 (T8142 "Hidra") — personal Linux bringup project.
 Progressed with Trial & Error, Documented By Claude.

+## Note: No Reverse Engineering Files will Be Publicly Released on this Repository.

 ## Files

 | File                  | Contents                                                                 |